 Solomon in his wisdom understood the need for sorrow or mourning.
-The ability to understand the need is in part the ability to understand the why.
+The ability to understand the need begins with the ability to understand why.

 2 Corinthians 7:10 “For godly sorrow produces repentance leading to salvation, not to be regretted; but the sorrow of the world produces death.”

 Within the Kingdom of God, sorrow is a key precursor to salvation.
-Without it, the ability to recognize our need for grace cannot be realized.
-What is it that produces sorrow in Gods Kingdom?——the Moral law.
+Without it, the ability to see our need for grace cannot be realized.
+What is it that produces sorrow in the world?——the Moral law.

 Why would it be necessary to bring a person down?

 The pride of man sets itself against the Holiness of God.
-The Lord has set a bar before us, a measure of perfection that we cannot attain to in our current state.
-This standard of “goodness”, is the measure of God’s perfection that reduces the pride we have in ourselves to ashes.
+The Lord has set a bar, a measure of perfection that we cannot attain in our current state.
+This standard of “goodness”, is the measure of God’s perfection which reduces the pride we have in ourselves to ashes.
 To those who look intently into the law, all they see is imperfection.
 The Moral law reduces our position of false security into a need for redemption.
-At the end of the revelation of inadequacy is Christ alone.
+At the end of the revelation of our inadequacy stands our redeemer.

 Romans 10:3-4 “Because they were ignorant of God’s righteousness and sought to establish their own, they did not submit to God’s righteousness.
 For Christ is the end of the law, to bring righteousness to everyone who believes.”

 Godly sorrow (when received), produces repentance.
 This is the purpose of the Law in evangelism, this is the standard the church has all but abandoned and is the reason we have so many false converts within the church today.